Aventox-Network/resources/README.md

 # Aventox.com Resources

+> For our **PRESS** or **PARTNER KIT** please visit [aventox.com/press](https://aventox.com/press).

-Youc an [download all](https://github.com/Aventox-Network/resources/archive/refs/heads/main.zip) or download them manually in case you need one of them, below you have an short overview of everything.
+You can [download all](https://github.com/Aventox-Network/resources/archive/refs/heads/main.zip) or download them manually in case you need one of them, below you have an short overview of everything.

+## Internal API

+Please request for all data to [manifest.json](https://raw.githubusercontent.com/Aventox-Network/resources/refs/heads/main/manifest.json).

 ## Logomarks